Hermitian-Singer Functional and Differential Codes: Abstract

 \section{Abstract}

 Algebraic geometry codes on the Hermitian curve have been the subject of several papers, since they happen to have good performances and large automorphism groups.
-Here, those arising from the Singer cycle of the Hermitian curve are investigated.
+Here, those arising from the Singer cycle of the Hermitian curve are investigated. \\ \textbf{Keywords:} Hermitian Curve; Singer Cycle; AG-Code\\ \textbf{MSC:} 14H55; 11T71; 11G20; 94B27.